kaneclev/LibraryManager/README.md

 # LibraryManager
 Pseudo Library Manager (in progress 1/2/23)

-searching/adding books works
+This library manager keeps track of a catalogue of books that can be modified and searched through using a variety of specifications.
-using the command prompt to give commands to the library works
+Using a built in command prompt, the program recieves commands through standard input and has a variety of commands that include adding books, removing books, and even has a function to pre-load a list of books into the library that the user can then work with afterwards.

-yet to be added:
+The library supports a log-in system and also allows the user to make a new account.

-- user/admin functionalities (and restricitons on abilities of each kind of user)
+Features soon to be added:
-- serialization/deserialization (some kind of data storage)
+- Serialization